wtchrs/spring-security-study/chap13-PasswordGrantTypeAuthorizationServer/README.md

-# Chapter 13 - OAuth 2 authorization server
+# Chapter 13 - OAuth 2 authorization server (with Password Grant Type)

 ## See also